techidaily/site-win11-tips/source/_posts/accessing-windows-terminal-for-quake-environment.md

  If you don't see a peek preview, you can right-click on the terminal icon in the Taskbar and select**Close Window** .

- If the[Windows Taskbar is not working](https://www.makeuseof.com/tag/5-steps-fix-windows-10-taskbar-issues/) for some reason, these options won't be available.
+ If the [Windows Taskbar is not working](https://www.makeuseof.com/tag/5-steps-fix-windows-10-taskbar-issues/) for some reason, these options won't be available.
 Instead, you can close the Quake mode terminal window by typing**EXIT** in the terminal and pressing**Return** .

 ## Start Windows Terminal in Quake Mode at Logon